Graphegon/pygraphblas/README.md

 see support for in pygraphblas, please consider creating an issue for it for discussion and/or sending me a pull request.

-# Intro
+# Introduction to Graphs and Matrices

-Matrices can be used as powerful representations of graphs, as described [in this mathmatical introduction to GraphBLAS](http://www.mit.edu/~kepner/GraphBLAS/GraphBLAS-Math-release.pdf) by [Dr. Jeremy Kepner](http://www.mit.edu/~kepner/) head and founder
+GraphBLAS uses matrices and Linear Algebra to represent graphs, as described [in this mathmatical introduction to GraphBLAS](http://www.mit.edu/~kepner/GraphBLAS/GraphBLAS-Math-release.pdf) by [Dr. Jeremy Kepner](http://www.mit.edu/~kepner/) head and founder